Lentils and Rice (Mjaddra)

 Apparently this is an ancient dish that has roots in the Old Testament, being mentioned in Genesis as the dish Jacob gave up his inheritance for.
 He clearly had good taste, if not financial matters!

 The recipe is inexpensive, easy to make and delicious.
-I hasten to add at this point that you should try to soak your lentils in an acidic medium and rinse off well before cooking (I did my rice too) the night before.
+You could try to soak your lentils in an acidic medium and rinse off well before cooking (I did my rice too) the night before.
 This makes them both more digestible and quicker to cook.
+Don’t stress though if you don’t have time.
 It’s delicious served with Fatoush (a beautiful Arabic salad, which I will blog for you at some point) or a Cabbage salad and minted yoghurt.

 - 1 cup brown lentils